 Your mesothelioma case value is also determined by how mesothelioma impacts your finances.
 Diagnosing and treating mesothelioma is expensive, particularly because the disease is often hard to identify properly before it has spread.

 Growing Costs: Mesothelioma costs add up quickly.
-Get a free case review and start getting the help you need.
+Get a free case review to start getting the help you need.

 Once the cancer has been diagnosed, surgery, chemotherapy, and radiation are the standard treatments.
 The financial fallout from these medical expenses can often add up to over $400,000.